 You can stay in touch with all things ISyE through our news feed, by reading one of our publications, or attending one of our upcoming events.
 ISyE employs some of the world’s most experienced researchers in their fields who enjoy sharing their perspectives on a wide variety of topics.
 Our faculty is world-renowned and our students are intellectually curious.
 Our alumni can be found around the globe in leadership positions within a wide variety of fields.

-Xiaoming Huo is a professor at the Stewart School of Industrial & Systems Engineering at Georgia Tech.
+Xiaoming Huo is an A. Russell Chandler III Professor in the H. Milton Stewart School of Industrial and Systems Engineering at Georgia Tech.

 Dr. Huo's research interests include statistical theory, statistical computing, and issues related to data analytics.
 He has made numerous contributions on topics such as sparse representation, wavelets, and statistical problems in detectability.
 His papers appeared in top journals, and some of them are highly cited.
 He is a senior member of IEEE since May 2004.
 He was a Fellow of IPAM in September 2004.
 He won the Georgia Tech Sigma Xi Young Faculty Award in 2005.
 His work has led to an interview by Emerging Research Fronts in June 2006 in the field of Mathematics -- every two months, one paper is selected.